How To Stop Spam Text Messages

-Remember that the IRS or any other tax revenue system does not request personal or financial information through phone, text message or email.
-Hence, if you are on the receiving end of this kind of text message, consider it spam and ignore it.
+Remember that the IRS or any other tax revenue system does not request personal or financial information through phone, text message, or email.
+Hence, if you are on the receiving end of this kind of text message, consider it spam to avoid credit card or identity theft.

 Scammers will go over and beyond to illegally obtain your information.
 You might receive an SMS from your “bank” notifying you that your account is frozen.
 When you call the number, they will ask you to provide all your personal information associated with the account and then use that data to scam you.
 To prevent these, you can set up scam alerts so you can differentiate fraud from reality.